Bivolino: History

-Bivolino is mostly using fabrics from reliable italian weavers: Monti, Albini, Canclini, Thomas Mason, David & John Anderson......Bivolino's manufacturing standards matches the Luxury Italian make.
-A strong partnership with Tunesian Tailoring Manufacturing companies guarantees a perfect fit and outstanding quality.
+Bivolino is mostly using fabrics from reliable italian weavers like Monti, Albini, Canclini, Thomas Mason, David & John Anderson.
+Bivolino's manufacturing standards matches the Luxury Italian make.
+It has a strong partnership with Tunesian Tailoring Manufacturing companies that guarantees quality and perfect fitting.
 Bivolino collaborates with 50 italian influencers.

-December 2021: Bivolino.com launches first-ever transport carbon footprint calculator for his bespoke shirts.
-Customized shirts as the ultimate sustainable alternative to fast-fashion!
-Made-to-measure and bespoke feels like a refreshing dive into a more innovative, caring and sustainable future for fashion.
-Made to measure shirts produced on demand and delivered by sea and road generate a very reasonable 1.6 kg/CO² emission per shirt, three times lower than mass produced shirts.
+December 2021: Bivolino.com launches first-ever transport carbon footprint calculator for his bespoke shirts.Made to measure shirts produced on demand and delivered by sea and road generate 1.6 kg/CO² emission per shirt, three times lower than mass produced shirts.
 This study has been conducted by Ecolife.be.
-Off-the-rack shirts produced in far-east, transported by sea and sold through webshops or stores has a respectively 2.7 kg CO² and 4.2 kg CO² footprint, considering an average of 25% returns.
+Off-the-rack shirts produced in far-east, transported by sea and sold through webshops or stores have 2.7 kg CO² and 4.2 kg CO² footprint, considering an average of 25% returns.
 ‘Flying-in’ shirts from far-east has an even more negative impact on the environment with a transport carbon footprint of 6.8 kg CO².
-As a single tree can absorb CO² at a rate of 20 kg/year, we need to plant one tree to offset carbon emissions for each dozen made to measure shirt and for each four mass produced shirts.

 Visual Identity (logo)

 The Bivolino logo used between 1963 and 2005.

-The current Bivolino logo, developed in 2005.
+The Bivolino logo developed in 2005.